Imposter syndrome: The hidden affliction of the high-achieving woman.

 Consider this: If you’ve always done only what you know you can, trying something new carries with it an inherent risk of failure.
 Your inner critic wants to avoid failing at all costs, so it sabotages you by putting scary messages in your head.

-Impostor syndrome can keep you in the wrong job, in the wrong place, with the wrong partner, living a life beneath your full potential.
+Imposter syndrome can keep you in the wrong job, in the wrong place, with the wrong partner, living a life beneath your full potential.
 But you don’t have to let it.

-7 tips for overcoming impostor syndrome
+7 tips to overcome imposter syndrome

 6. Be open about sharing your experiences with others.
-Each time someone shares her story of impostor syndrome, more stories are brought to the table.
+Each time someone shares her story of imposter syndrome, more stories are brought to the table.
 It’s not as rare as you think — especially within groups of high achieving women.
 When more people talk about their experiences, we not only normalize it, but we serve as sound boards, support resources, and reality checks for each other.

-Marianne Williamson famously said,
+Marianne Williamson said,